 - Surrogate key generation through shared sequence generators inside Informatica could be faster than generating them inside the database.

-- If a company decides to move away from Teradata to another solution, then vendors like Infosys can execute migration projects to move the data and change the ETL code to work with the new database quickly, accurately, and efficiently using automated solutions.
+- If a company decides to move away from Teradata to another solution, vendors like Infosys can execute migration projects to move the data and change the ETL code to work with the new database quickly, accurately, and efficiently using automated solutions.

 - Pushdown optimization can be used to process the data in the database.